XenServer

 Winbind replaces PBIS

-Winbind has replaced PBIS for authenticating Active Directory (AD) users with the AD server and to encrypt communications with the AD server.
+Winbind has replaced PBIS for authenticating Active Directory (AD) users with the AD server and encrypting communications with the AD server.
 This replacement happens automatically when you upgrade.
 In the unlikely case that external authentication does not work after you upgrade to XenServer 8, leave the AD domain and rejoin it.

 There are some minor differences in behavior as a result of this change: